nikhyl/angular-fantasy/README.md

 angular-fantasy
 ===============

-Configurable Angular JS framework

-AngularJS

-Bootstrap

-Less
+Configurable framework built on top on technology stacks like Bootstrap, AngularJS and Less.
+What more can you ask for?